gx9702/UA-TypeRepository/Core/Part4/Services/RegisterNodesRequest/readme.md

 <!-- datatype -->
 ## RegisterNodesRequest
+Registers one or more nodes for repeated use within a session.
 <!-- end of description -->
 The fields of the RegisterNodesRequest DataType are defined in the following table: